Welcome to the GamePlan Membership Area

 - Why?
 If you bid the CityName Ad Group lower, Google takes the higher bid and runs the ad with the basic keywords, only -- without the city name -- to people who searched for Word8 and Word9 for that specific CityName.

-- It's worth the small effort it takes to do this correctly.
+- It's worth the small effort to do this correctly.

 Bid ALL PRECISE Ad Groups